astariul/oblique/docs/run.md

 OBLIQUE_DB_PATH="~/data/oblique.sql" oblique
 ```

-!!! info
+!!! warning "Important"
-    Note that if you use the command line instead of Docker, you need to build TailwindCSS yourself.
+    If you use the command line instead of Docker, you need to build TailwindCSS yourself.
 You can do this by running :

     ```bash
     pip install pytailwindcss